-While owning a home can be very rewarding, it can also be overwhelming and expensive if maintenance is neglected.
+While owning a home can be very rewarding, it can also be overwhelming and expensive if annual maintenance is neglected.
 Performing regularly scheduled home maintenance can greatly reduce the chance of unexpected repair expenses and components failing.

 Although maintenance may vary by region and age of the home, try following this easy monthly schedule to keep your home shipshape and avoid major mishaps.

 - Repair any interior wall damage.
 Touch-up or repaint as needed.

 - Check for leaks or moisture seepage on ceilings, exterior walls and around the foundation.
 Have a plumber inspect and repair any leaks if you see seepage.